Shaping the future of low carbon transport

 Through investment, strategic partnerships and cross-sector collaboration, PNDC is involved in innovation projects including:

-A project to improve the performance and reliability of Electric Vehicle (EV) charge points, the Assure Charge project, was recently launched following the successful award of a collaborative bid with EV charging experts Connected Kerb and research and testing facility PNDC.
+The Assure Charge project was launched following the successful award of a collaborative bid with EV charging experts Connected Kerb and PNDC’s research and testing facility to improve the performance and reliability of Electric Vehicle (EV) charge points.

 DER-IC Scotland, high power integrated electrical propulsion and powertrain accelerator supporting development, manufacturing and testing of Megawatt (MW) scale PEMD for high power applications in Transport (Marine, Aerospace, Off-Highway, Rail and Truck/Bus) and Energy through expansion of the existing multi-MW power hardware in the loop testing capability at PNDC.